-1.07 SECURITY AND IDENTIFICATION
+1.8 SECURITY AND IDENTIFICATION

 - A. All costs for background investigations will be Contractor's responsibility.
 The County shall have the right to request any additional investigative background information including, but limited to, the employment record, Right-To-Know records, E-Verify system records (if the Contractor uses this service as a means to determine employment eligibility, available through www.uscis.gov), training records, payroll records, position for which hired including site location of any personnel assigned to perform the services.
 The Contractor shall furnish, in writing, such information to the extent allowed by law, prior to commencement of services.
-The County reserves the right to conduct its own investigation of any employee of the Contractor. - B. Background Checks for the contractor's staff must be approved by Orange County's Security team prior to working in any County facility.
-Contractors are responsible for obtaining the necessary forms for background checks for work at the Convention Center.
-All contractor's staff background checks will be sent to Crystal.Rurut@occc.net for approval. - C. For security purposes and to maintain privacy, please submit a FDLE Background Checks via e-mail the subject line of the email must contain the following \\\EXEMPT\\\ - D. The Convention Center will inform the contractor of their Background Check results.
-Upon Background Check approval, the contractor's staff shall arrange an appointment with the Convention Center staff to obtain a Orange County photo ID badge.
-An affidavit of Identity form (issued by the contractor) and a State of Florida ID or Drivers License will be required. - E. Contractor's employees will not be allowed in Orange County facilities without completed and approved background investigations. - F. Work hours will be scheduled around business activity.
-Work is required to be scheduled around no show activity in section of the building project work is scheduled.
-Contractor will be required to mobilize more than once to accommodate Convention Center show schedules.
+The County reserves the right to conduct its own investigation of any employee of the Contractor. - B. Background checks for the contractor's staff must be approved by Orange County Convention Center Security Team prior to working in any County facility.
+Contractors are responsible for obtaining the necessary forms for background checks for work at the Orange County Convention Center.
+All contractor's staff background checks will be sent to Jannice.Pastrana@occc.net and Vicki.Weaver@occc.net for approval. - C. For security purposes and to maintain privacy, please submit a FDLE Background Checks via e-mail the subject line of the email must contain the following \\\EXEMPT\\\ - D. The Orange County Convention Center will inform the contractor of their Background Check results.
+Upon Background Check approval, the contractor's staff shall arrange an appointment with the Orange County staff to obtain a Orange County photo ID badge.
+An affidavit of Identity form (issued by the contractor) and a State of Florida ID or Drivers License will be required. - E. Contractor's employees will not be allowed in Orange County Convention Center facilities without completed and approved background investigations. - F. Work hours will be scheduled around business activity.
+Business activity is considered to be Orange County Convention Center office/administrative staff located in or adjacent to construction/renovation site or Orange County Convention Center clients renting convention space located in or adjacent to construction/renovation site.
+Contractor will be required to mobilize more than once to accommodate Orange County Convention Center show schedules.

-1.08 OWNER OCCUPANCY
+1.9 OCCUPANCY

-A. Owner Occupancy: The Owner will be occupying the building during construction.
-Normal occupancy hours are 7 AM to 6 PM Monday through Saturday and various shows may occupy the building at anytime.
-The contractor is to coordinate with the Owner's representative for areas in the building that work can be performed on during normal business hours.
+- A. Owner Occupancy: The Owner will be occupying the building during construction.
+Normal occupancy hours are 7:00 a.m. to 6:00 p.m.
+Monday through Friday, however this may vary with show activity.
+The contractor is to coordinate with the Orange County Convention representative for areas in the building where work may be performed during normal business hours.
 Work performed after normal business hours can be done provided the area where work is done is fully operational and back in original condition prior to beginning of the next business day.
-Such placing of equipment and partial occupancy shall not constitute acceptance of the total work.
+Such placing of equipment and partial occupancy shall not constitute acceptance of the total work. - 1.
+A Certificate of Substantial Completion will be executed for each specific portion of the Work to be occupied prior to Owner occupancy.